Version 0.60.0

 name string The name of the open parameter that will be visible from the outside.
 It should describe the parameter briefly.

 descr string A more detailed description of the parameter.
 It should explain the usage and effect of the open parameter.
-In case of the default control, this is shown when the user clicks on the "information" icon.
+In the default control, this is shown when the user clicks on the "information" icon.

-value data type of the parameter The default value of the open parameter that will used when no other user-specified value is set.
+value data type of the parameter The default value of the open parameter that will be used when no other user-specified value is set.

-Note that more mandatory attributes may be required by certain data types and additional optional attributes may be available.
+Note that more mandatory attributes may be required by certain data types, and additional optional attributes may be available.
 Lists of all additionally available attributes are given in the reference sections of the respective data types.

-Simple dependencies
+Simple Dependencies

 Example